-The Netcon 500 is a versatile, standards-based remote terminal unit and substation gateway.
+The Netcon 500 is a cyber-secure and versatile standards-based remote terminal unit and substation gateway.
 Hardware modularity and a rich set of software features make the Netcon 500 a very flexible solution, protecting your investments long into the future and lowering the total cost of ownership.

 Built into a rack containing slots for 3–14 removable card modules, the Netcon 500 system has two functional main parts:

 Optionally, Ethernet‑to‑serial-port server cards (SIO508) may be included to give more serial connections.
 A touch-screen-based local HMI panel, the Netcon 500 OP, is also available; where a more fully featured substation SCADA is needed, the Netcon 3000 Compact can be used.

 One rack supports up to over 800 IO connections.
 But the system is not limited to a single rack; up to sixteen Netcon 500 racks can be connected together by fibreoptic cable to form a commonly managed system.